 Alex Jones was the king of the YouTube conspiracy brigade and one of the leading political con(spiracy) artists.
 Through unintentionally hilarious videos and podcasts, Jones channels Charles Coughlin’s fascism and xenophobia and updates it for the Internet age.
 Jones never met a right-wing conspiracy theory he would not repeat.
 Most notoriously, he mindlessly repeated the “pizzagate,” David Icke reptilian, and “Sandy Hook massacre was a hoax” fantasies.
 YouTube has since removed con(spiracy) artist Alex Jones from its site, but Jones remains the vanguard for right-wing “they are out to get us” con(spiracy) artists online, making millions selling conspiracy porn to earnest meaning seekers.

 Social media, despite its ability to connect with anyone anywhere, is predominantly used by people to commune only with those with whom they agree.
 Conspiracy theories are a rallying point for political activism.
-Because political activity today is more antagonistic toward others than supportive of one’s own side, conspiracy theories are lubricant for political speech.
+Because political activity today is more antagonistic toward others than supportive of one’s own side, conspiracy theories are lubricant for political activism.
 Creating conspiracy memes online is now almost an occupation for political groups.
 They are also political weapons. before the 2016 election, both Hillary Clinton and Donald Trump supporters circulated stories that the other side would steal the election.
 That, after months of Hillary supporters spreading conspiracy theories that Bernie Sanders was a plant placed to sabotage Hillary’s election.
 They called Bernie supporters Russian trolls long before they called Trump supporters Russian trolls.
-And Trump supporters are even worse with bigotry-driven conspiracy theories as the 2020 election cycle showed.
+And Trump supporters are even worse with bigotry-driven conspiracy theories as the 2020 election cycle and its aftermath have shown.